sleethma/re-rolodex/randomTollFreeGen/ReadMe.md

 ## Overview

-Provides a call center that converts phone numbers to vanity numbers and saves the best 5 resulting vanity numbers, score, and the caller's number in a DynamoDB table.
+Provides a call center that converts phone numbers to vanity numbers and saves the "Best" 5 resulting vanity numbers, score, and the caller's number in a DynamoDB table.

 _Best_ = Greater variation of digits == harder to remember.
- _Score_ = unique digits of original number - unique digets of vanity number.
+ _Score_ = unique digits of original number - unique digits of vanity number.
+Positive score represents better derived vanity number.
-_algorithm_ = a random shuffle of digit phone digit order then seeded with algorithm of digit value/index.
+_algorithm_ = a random shuffle of phone digit order then seeded with algorithm of digit value divided by index (d/i \* 100) and spread over number range 0 - 9 to derive new value.

 ## Usage